yuhuoji/LearningJourney/USER MANUAL.md

-### Course-Information
+#### Course Information Page

 ---

-- Course details page.
+- This page displays detailed information about a specific course.
 - In the middle of the page, you can view relevant materials for this course.
 - Details about this course are displayed on the right side of the page.

 <img src=".\doc\image\Course-Information1.png" alt="Course" style="zoom:67%;" />

-- In the drop-down box, right-click to open the menu, click "add" and select the file you want to add.
+- In the drop-down box, right-click to open the menu, click "add" and then select the file you want to add.

 <img src=".\doc\image\Course-Information2.png" alt="Course" style="zoom:67%;" />

 - Right-click on the file you want to delete to open the menu and click "Delete" to delete the file from this section.

 <img src=".\doc\image\Course-Information3.png" alt="Course" style="zoom:67%;" />

+### Internship Page

+---

+### Research Page

+---

+### Work Page

+---